 In nonprofit consulting, I work with organizations to align their mission, programs, and operations through a lens of learning and strategy.
 I help leadership teams refine their goals, clarify program models, and build internal systems that connect daily work to long-term impact.

 My approach is both analytical and human-centered.
 I focus on how structures, culture, and communication shape organizational effectiveness.
-Whether facilitating a strategic planning process, designing a data system, or coaching a team through reflection, I emphasize collaboration and inclusion.
+Whether facilitating a strategic planning process, designing a data system, or coaching a team through reflection, I emphasize collaboration and inclusion — because the best strategies are built with people, not for them.

-I also work with organizations to embed equity principles into their strategies—not as a separate goal but as a core dimension of success.
+I also work with organizations to embed equity principles into their strategies — not as a separate goal but as a core dimension of success.
 This involves examining how resources, decision-making, and program design can either reinforce or challenge disparities, and building practices that promote fairness and belonging across all levels of the organization.
+When organizations hold the power of their own data and story, they can see more clearly where inequities live — and act with purpose-driven intention to address them.

 Advancing Impact Through Grant Writing and Resource Development